igneus/calendarium-romanum/README.md

 `Calendar.new(1999)`.

-We have already seen `Calendar.for_day()`, which takes care for finding the liturgical year a particular date belongs to and creating a `Calendar` for this year.
+We have already seen `Calendar.for_day()`, which takes care of finding the liturgical year a particular date belongs to and creating a `Calendar` for this year.
 But maybe you want to query a calendar without caring about liturgical years altogether, possibly picking days across multiple years.